 The Uncertainty Principle.
 It proves we can’t ever really know… what’s going on.
 So it shouldn’t bother you.
 Not being able to figure anything out.
 Although you will be responsible for this on the mid-term.

 - An obsession with odd hair?
 No. Just some 60s hair.
 And a teenage’s girl’s obsession with hair washing as a minor plot point.

 And pretty great female leads?
 Well, not really.
-Mrs Judith Gopnik hasn’t done anything with Sy Aleman, but wants to leave her husband for him, and young Sarah Gopnik is definitely the less important of the younger Gopniks:
+Mrs Judith Gopnik hasn’t done anything with Sy Ableman, but wants to leave her husband for him, and young Sarah Gopnik is definitely the less important of the younger Gopniks: